SUB-Depth: Self-distillation and Uncertainty Boosting Self-supervised Monocular Depth Estimation: SUB-Depth training framework

 We introduce uncertainty modelling for each sub-task in the framework:

 \textbf{Uncertainty for image reconstruction}.
-Unlike prior works~\cite{poggi2020uncertainty, yang2020d3vo} that use the depthnet $\Theta_{\text{depth}}$ for modelling the photometric uncertainty, we propose a separate network $\Theta_{\text{pho}}$ to estimate the uncertainty.
-The photometric uncertainty network takes the target frame and the source frame as input and outputs the photometric uncertainty map $\sigma_{pho}$, as shown in Figure~\ref{fig:overview}.
-Then the uncertainty weighted photometric loss, with the penalty term $log(\sigma_{pho})$, for the image reconstruction task is given by:
+Intuitively, as photometric loss is a measurement of the difference between two images, it is natural to estimate its uncertainty with a model that takes two images as input.
+While prior works~\cite{poggi2020uncertainty,yang2020d3vo} use the DepthNet $\Theta_{\text{depth}}$ for modelling the photometric uncertainty, we propose a separate Photometric UncertNet $\Theta_{\text{pho}}$ to estimate the uncertainty.
+As for the input of the proposed uncertainty network, we experiment with different settings: 1). feeding the target frame $I _{t}$, 2). feeding the target $I_{t}$ and aligned $I_{t'}$ (see in supplementary material for more details).
+Finally, we let UncertNet take the target frame and the source frame as inputs and output the photometric uncertainty map $\sigma_{pho}$, as shown in Figure~\ref{fig:overview}.
+Then the uncertainty weighted photometric loss, with the penalty term $\mathrm{log}(\sigma_{pho})$, for the image reconstruction task is given by:

 \textbf{Uncertainty for self-distillation}.
-We let the depthnet $\Theta_{\text{depth}}$ encode and output regression uncertainty $\sigma_{reg}$.
-Then the uncertainty weighted regression loss with the penalty term $log(\sigma_{reg})$ for the self-distillation task can be computed as:
+We let the DepthNet $\Theta_{\text{depth}}$ encode and output depth regression uncertainty $\sigma_{reg}$.
+Besides, we explore using a standalone regression uncertainty network to estimate depth uncertainty (see in supplementary material for more details).
+Then the uncertainty weighted regression loss with the penalty term $\mathrm{log}(\sigma_{reg})$ for the self-distillation task can be computed as: